 Batman: Arkham Origins

-The "Dark Knight" challenge/skill unlock system in Arkham Origins is infamously buggy and badly thought out.
+- Permanent missables warning: The "Dark Knight" challenge/skill unlock system in Arkham Origins is infamously buggy and badly thought out.
 Predator (stealth) challenges are especially nutty, requiring specific actions to be done at specific times to not get locked out of them by the endgame.
-Guides to the main sticking points in the combat and stealth systems follows below.
+Guides to the main sticking points in the combat and stealth systems follow below.
 Having a whole guide may seem like overkill, but this is the main progression system of the game and it's buggy as hell.

 - Generally, level up and unlock everything you can with radiant street fights, until you're stopped by equipment or mission completion unlocks.
 You need to get some equipment or skills in order to complete challenges, so you want to get them as soon as possible.